andyblz/CDCSharp/Week3/README.md

 **NOT COMPLETE.
 Didn't include bonus assignment (visitors can rate each review helpful/unhelpful).**

 ### WeddingPlannerAssignmet
-Created an app that allows users to login/register, and add or RSVP to a wedding.
+Created an app that allows users to login/register, and add/delete or RSVP/UNRSVP to a wedding.
 Utilizes Entity Framework Core, securing database, and SQL relationships.
 **NOT COMPLETE.
-Only log/reg completed.**
+Doesn't include a Google Maps API on each wedding info page.**